Seneca Park HOA

 • ...be willing to fairly represent all members of the Association.

-Any homeowner may be nominated as a candidate from the floor for election at the Annual Meeting on Wednesday, September 25, 2024.
+Any homeowner may be nominated as a candidate from the floor for election at the next Annual Meeting scheduled for Wednesday, September 24, 2025.
 Any homeowner may nominate him/herself for election to an open or renewing position.

 CANDIDATE QUESTIONNAIRE: